-5 Family Picnic Ideas in the Great Outdoors
+5 Family Picnic Ideas in Florida's Great Outdoors

-Take your next family picnic outdoors at one of these great Florida gathering locations.
+Have your next family picnic at one of these great Florida gathering locations.

 Whether or not your family is made up of hard-core nature lovers, Florida's outdoor venues provide the perfect backdrop for family picnics.
 Think of your family get together as a backyard cookout - kicked up a notch.
 At the following locales, you can gather on the beach for a barbecue, or take a group hike along a nature trail.
 At the end of the day, retire to a rustic lodge or a campground.
 If your family loves the great outdoors, the Sunshine State is the perfect choice.

 This historically black beach on Amelia Island, founded in 1935 by A.L.
 Lewis, is "almost back to what it used to be," said MaVynee Betsch, a historian and environmentalist who's also the founder's granddaughter (Betsch passed away in 2005).
 She was referring to a time when American Beach was one of the only African American-owned beach resort community.
 Today, families who have rediscovered the beach's charm are holding family picnics here.
 There aren't many amenities, though, other than the beautiful beach, which can make for a relaxing escape.

 This park, located in Panama City, features a mile and a half of beachfront on the Gulf of Mexico and Grand Lagoon.
 Here your family can boat, hike nature trails, bird-watch or fish from two piers.
 The concession rents canoes, kayaks and snorkeling gear.
 The place is ideal for watersports lovers.
 Fox, deer and alligators are common sights.